 “What do you want to do after school?”

-But while all graduates in today’s Western Society celebrate the completion of school, the big question “what’s next?” lingers above them.
+But while it’s customary for graduates to celebrate the completion of school, the big question, “what’s next?” lingers.
 This pending change and the unknown can create concern and negative outcomes for undecided adolescents, impacting their overall wellbeing.

-Today, it is evident that while choice is a privilege – it can also be a burden.
-The very real first-world problem of making a decision after school, from the endless amount of options out there, can be stifling.
-The need for practical tools to support these graduates in making their decision is in high demand.
+Today, it is evident that while choice is a privilege, it can also be a burden.
+Given the endless number of options out there, deciding what to do after school can feel stifling.
+Therefore, there is a growing need for practical tools to support graduates in making these decisions.

 What is Positive Transitioning?
 A Working Definition